-Why should I post a Student-to-Student connection?
+Why should I post a Student-to-Student Connection?

-So that other Christian Science students, or those familiar and friendly to Christian Science, can find and connect with you!
+So that other Christian Science students, or those friendly to Christian Science, can find and connect with you!
 The ABF Career Alliance is the “go-to” place for the entire Christian Science community to make meaningful connections: students-to-students, students-to-professionals, and professionals-to-professionals.
 When you post your student connection you’re also showing that you’re willing to share what you’ve learned with others.
 ABF calls it Passing the Blessings Forward and it is one of our core values.

 What are the benefits of connecting with other students?